m0ru/bak/02a_state_of_the_art.md

 Alternatively, they can be bound e.g. as `self` to the scope by specifying `controllerAs: "self"` in the routing-/directive-config.
 This avoids the situation where you specify a variable on the wrong object and then the template-expression can't find it (e.g. if you miss that `this` in a bound function points to the controller-object instead of the scope) Generally speaking, using `controllerAs` makes mistakes/bugs less likely.
 -->

-Now, with models/scopes, views/templates and controllers we would have a classical MVC-framework (see section \ref{ref:mvc}).
+Now, with models/scopes, views/templates and controllers we would have a classical MVC-framework (see section [-@sec:mvc]).
 However, angular also has the concept of services: Essentially, they are objects that controllers can access and that can provide utility functions, manage global application state or make http-requests to a web-server.
 Controllers can't gain access to each other---except for nesting / prototypical inheritance---but they can always request access to any service (via dependency injection; more on that later<!--TODO {ref to subsection}-->).
-Examples of services are `\$scope` that, amongst others, allows registering custom watch-expressions with angular outside of templates (see fig. \ref{fig:ng-simple-ctrl} for an example).
-Another example for a service would be our custom `linkeddata-service.js` that can be used to load and cache RDF-data\footnote{see section \ref{data-on-won-nodes} for more on RDF}.
+Examples of services are `\$scope` that, amongst others, allows registering custom watch-expressions with angular outside of templates (see [@fig:ng-simple-ctrl] for an example).
+Another example for a service would be our custom `linkeddata-service.js` that can be used to load and cache RDF-data\footnote{see section [-@sec:data-on-won-nodes] for more on RDF}.

 <!--TODO { TODO get syntax-highlighting to work in figures (see comment in .tex) }--> <!-- \begin{lstlisting}[style=javascript]} -->